bdsim-collaboration/pybdsim/docs/source/fieldmaps.rst

 * 2D: :code:`(N_x, N_y, 5)`
 * 3D: :code:`(N_x, N_y, N_z, 6)`
 * 4D: :code:`(N_x, N_y, N_z, N_t, 7)`

+.. warning:: A key check is looking at the field map, the higher dimension coordinates
+	     (e.g. Y, not X) should chanage first.
+So for a given X value we should see the Y values cycle through a range, then the X should increment then the Y values cycle again.
+If this is not the case, then the loop order of dimensions is backwards.
+You can use "loopOrder" in the header or rewrite the field map correctly.

 Alternative Dimensions
 **********************